 Indigenous Sandalwood Harvesting rights

 Sandalwood is a sacred tree for aboriginal people of Western Australia.
-The WA State Government have been mining this species of tree for the benefit of the government without any real management plan for 100 years.
+The WA State Government have been mining this species of tree for the benefit of the government for 100 years.
 The departments DBCA aka DPAW aka CALM (they change their name every few years) have total control of harvesting wild sandalwood in WA.
 Most of the wood now sits in untouched desert areas in WA, on native title lands.
 The State Government through the Forest Products Commission (FPC) harvests 90% of an annual quota of over 2000 tonne every year, while only allowing 10% to be harvested by private and aboriginal people.
 50% of this annual quota is dead sandalwood.
 The State Government and FPC directly competes with the private sector sandalwood business and the private sandalwood plantation industry.

 There are great opportunities for aboriginal people to have employment and income for their communities by a simple restructure of the harvest percentage.
 By reducing the harvest percentage to 50% to government and 50% to private would result in millions of dollars of income to struggling aboriginal communities in remote WA.
 There is currently no official legislation or law that dictates that the State should be allowed to harvest 90% of the annual harvest quota.
 Its a simple ministerial decision made annually that can be changed at any time.
 We need to give the rights of this tree species back to the traditional land owners.